Gentlewomen of chidoriya No. 4:

 Did you go to art school?
-If yes, which school did you go?
+If yes, which school did you go to?

 I graduated from the Rhode Island School of Design.

-When did you know that you will be an artist for living?
+When did you know that you will be an artist for a living?

 When a publisher told me that they wanted to publish my first book.
 I burst into tears and then went and looked at myself in the mirror, expecting that I had transformed somehow.

 What was the best thing you learned at school?

 One of my professors used to say that an illustration could be a rebus rhyme, or it could be poetry.

 How do you get inspiration for your art?
 What inspires you the most?

 Seeing/reading/hearing something unexpectedly moving.
 Taking off my glasses and seeing mistaken things, like a sailboat in a tree that turns out to be a shopping bag.
 I get a lot of ideas when I'm lying awake in bed and not quite dreaming.

 There are too many to list--I don't want to forget someone!
 But I love to go to the Art Institute and look at the Joseph Cornell boxes.